SEAGuide

 Broiler Bay is not the kind of burger spot where you’ll find cloth napkins, gruyere, or anything involving truffle.
 It’s the kind where you show up, order a charbroiled double bacon cheeseburger on a sesame seed bun with onion rings and a large Oreo shake, eat it lovingly with copious amounts of fry sauce at a table with a very wobbly leg, and continue on your way.
 These are the best burgers in Bellevue, so don’t miss it.

 Speaking of burgers, Burgermaster is an absolute classic, and for those who have been to other locations and are confused, the one in Bellevue is way better than the rest.
-Eating at this drive-in is simple—park your car, turn your lights on for service, order cheeseburgers, shoestring fries, and flawless panko-crusted onion rings, and have a nice dinner in your front seat.
-And don't forget an artificially-flavored green mint shake blended with nearly an entire sleeve of Oreos.
+Eating at this drive-in is simple—park your car, turn your lights on for service, order cheeseburgers, shoestring fries, a crab and swiss melt, and flawless panko-crusted onion rings, and have a nice dinner in your front seat.
+And don't forget an artificially flavored green mint shake blended with nearly an entire sleeve of Oreos.
 It’s Burgermaster’s greatest contribution to the world.
 Aside from the onion rings.

 Pizza options are few and far between in Bellevue, where Pagliacci is the default.
 But for a date or an elegant dinner with a small group, Mercato Stellina is your spot.
 This fancy pizzeria serves artisanal pies with toppings that range from spicy salami and oregano to potato and rosemary.
 Round out your meal with some salads or charcuterie—and keep an eye out for the pasta specials, too.